arencrg/voluntinder_rrr/README.md

 ## Usage

-To get started, first clone or download this repository
+To get started, first clone or download this repository, and then go into the folder.
 ```
 > git clone (link)
+> cd voluntinder_rrr
 ```

-Then install all the necessary dependencies.
+Install all the necessary dependencies.
 (Feel free to use yarn or whatever.)
 ```
 > npm install
 ```